PC 222: Drugging a Victim to Commit a Felony- What You Need to Know

 At Inland Empire Criminal Defense, our seasoned Ontario PC 222 attorney champions the defense of those unjustly accused.
 With a robust track record that includes the successful defense of thousands of criminal offenses in California—including critical charges under PC 222 — our team is steadfastly committed to safeguarding your rights and your future.

 Don’t allow an accusation to dictate your life’s course.
 Act swiftly and decisively.
-Call Inland Empire Criminal Defense—your local Ontario Criminal Defense Attorney—at 909-939-7126.
+Call Inland Empire Criminal Defense—your local Rancho Cucamonga Criminal Defense Attorney—at 909-939-7126.
 Secure a defender who is well-versed in California criminal law and dedicated to fighting for your freedom.
 Our office is conveniently located in Ontario, ensuring we’re nearby when you need us most.